aaronorosen2/security-agent/README.md

 <b>Important!!!</b> We need to check the nameservers in the domain_name hostzone match the nameservers configured on the domain name and manually update these if they are not matching.
 To do this navigate to route53 and click `Registered domains` on the left sidebar and click on `agentstat.net` (domain_name).
 Now, note down the name servers defined on the domain that is displayed.
 Click on `Hosted zones` and select agentstat.net or whatever domain name you are using and find the NS record enties.
 Make sure these entires match the ones configured on the domain that you noted.

-Unfortinately these values are outside of what terraform can configure and need to be handled manually at this time, see for more information: https://www.reddit.com/r/Terraform/comments/q8xych/noob_question_matching_nameservers_on_route53/, https://stackoverflow.com/questions/44609348/how-can-i-specify-the-dns-servers-when-terrafrorm-uses-aws-route53-zone.
+Unfortunately these values are outside of what terraform can configure and needs to be handled manually at this time, see for more information: https://www.reddit.com/r/Terraform/comments/q8xych/noob_question_matching_nameservers_on_route53/, https://stackoverflow.com/questions/44609348/how-can-i-specify-the-dns-servers-when-terrafrorm-uses-aws-route53-zone.

 ## Ansible

-The next part of the process installs the `csg security agent` This logic is located in the ansible folder cd to this folder now.
+The next part of the process installs the `csg security agent` This logic is located in the top level ansible folder, cd to this folder now.

 `cd ansible`